lee-dohm/auto-copyright/README.md

 ### Insert

-You can use the command palette, the Packages menu or the context menu in the buffer.
-This inserts the configured copyright text with the current year and configured owner text as a comment at the top of the file.
+The `auto-copyright:insert` command adds the configured copyright text with the current year and configured owner text as a comment at the top of the file.
 The default copyright text looks like this:

 ```coffee
 #